cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 MobaXterm comes with a built in SCP client.
 You should be able to copy files between your computer and a remote host using the side panel on the left for transferring files.
-If this doesn't work, MobaXterm also supports a rudimentary `scp` command line interface, using the same syntax as used for OS X and Linux.
+If this does not work, MobaXterm also supports a rudimentary `scp` command line interface, using the same syntax as used for OS X and Linux.

 </div>